PsuAstro528/Fall2021-website-src/content/lessons/week11/goals.md

 {{%excerpt%}}
 - Lab 8, Exercise 1
-   - Run GPU code on ICS-ACI
+   - Run GPU code on ICDS-ACI
    - Accelerate linear algebra computations with GPU
    - Recognize what problem sizes and likely to result in acceleration with a GPU for linear algebra
 - Lab 8, Exercise 2: